Not-Nexulien/nexassets/README.md

-# Nexulien2 Assets
+# NOT Nexulien Assets

-Place for storing data and brand stuff about Nexulien2 :3
+Place for storing data and brand stuff about [Not-Nexulien](https://github.com/defautluser0/Not-Nexulien) :3

 ## Color Scheme